OpenNyAI/Jugalbandi-Manager/indexer/README.md

 -**PDF Parser**:

     The parser function pdf_parser() is called when the file to be parsed is a PDF file.
 This function uses the Fitz python library, which is a part of PyMuPDF package, to open the PDF file specified by the pdf_file_path argument.
 The `fitz.open()` statement returns a Document object that provides access to the pages and content within the PDF.
     For every page in the document, the text content of that page is extracted in plain format using get_text("text").
-The function, then, joins the text from all pages into one long string with each page's text separated by a newline character (\n)and returns the concatenated text as a string for further processing.
+The function, then, joins the text from all pages into one long string with each page's text separated by a newline character (\n) and returns the concatenated text as a string for further processing.

 -**XLSX Parser**:

     The parser function xlsx_parser() is called when the file to be parsed is a Excel file.
 This function uses Pandas python package and DataFrame (a tabular data structure in pandas) for parsing.
     `pandas.read_excel()` reads the Excel file provided (excel_file_path) into a DataFrame.
 By default, `pd.read_excel()` reads the first sheet of the Excel file.
-After reading, `df.to_string(index=False)` converts the DataFrame into a plain-text string.The result is a formatted string that represents the contents of the Excel sheet in a tabular layout, with columns and rows formatted as text.
+After reading, `df.to_string(index=False)` converts the DataFrame into a plain-text string.
+The result is a formatted string that represents the contents of the Excel sheet in a tabular layout, with columns and rows formatted as text.

 -**JSON parser**: